php-fig/fig-standards/proposed/cache.md

     public function exists();

     /**
-     * Notifies the caching system that an Item's data is being regenerated.
+     * This method is used to tell future calls to this item if re-regeneration of
+     * this item's data is in progress or not.
      *
-     * Calling Libraries can use this to notify the Implementing Library that
-     * an Item is having its value regenerated.
-This can be used to prevent the
+     * This can be used to prevent the dogpile effect to stop lots of requests re-generating
-     * dogpile effect by allowing Implementing Libraries to manage when write
-     * operations occur.
+     * the fresh data over and over.
      *
-     * @return static
+     * @return boolean
-     *   The invoked object.
      */
-    public function flag();
+    public function isRegenerating($bool);

     /**
      * Sets the expiration for this cache item.